GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 Use the action **Open game lobbies**.
 This action will show the lobbies to the player, so they can join a game.

-If needed, you can use the condition **Lobbies window is open** to check if the lobbies are open and prevent some actions to happen on your scene.
-Typically, you can use this action when the user presses a button in your menu.

 !!! note

     Lobbies are entirely hanlded by GDevelop Multiplayer infrastructure: